triyuga/realestate/RENTAL_PROPERTY_INVESTING_BOOK_NOTES.md

 * historical data
 * industry averaged data

-Cash-flow is the most important wealth generator for **Rental Investors**
+**Cash-flow is the most important wealth generator for Rental Investors.**

-Want to see property is generating revenue ASAP after purchase.
+You want to see property is generating revenue ASAP after purchase.
 Don't buy a "what if".

 Breaking even, or losing money is the path to financial ruin.

-**Buy rental properties that offer cashflow today**
+**Rule #1: Buy rental properties that offer cashflow today**

 ### Tax Savings

 Can make a good deal even better.
+Consult your CPA (Certified Public Accountant).

 ### Loan paydown